Malek-01/Ferry-transit-delay-/Merging/README.md

 # Ferry Transit Delay Data Processing

-This repository contains scripts for processing and merging ferry transit delay data with additional datasets such as weather, capacity, holidays, and ridership information.
-We note this is the merging case for Sydney.
-The other case is pretty similar and the code for merging for NYC data alongside with data can be found [here](https://drive.google.com/drive/u/1/folders/1kNsvRY6ui6kL3Glcw2DzUNc4-mIyhNsa).
+This repository contains scripts for processing and merging ferry transit delay data with additional datasets, such as weather, capacity, holidays, and ridership information.
+This documentation specifically addresses the merging process for the Sydney case.
+The process for NYC is quite similar, and the code for merging NYC data, along with the corresponding data, can be found in the link [here](https://drive.google.com/drive/u/1/folders/1kNsvRY6ui6kL3Glcw2DzUNc4-mIyhNsa).

 ## Files